199911/hls-video-sharing/PITCHME.md

 Note:

-- Encode / Transcode: It may change the quality
-- Encode ~= compile, convert raw video to some format can be played by common players
+- Encode ~= compile
+    - reduce raw video file size
+- Transcode ~= transpile
+    - covert video to a more comment format, for backward compatibility
-- Transcode ~= transpile, translate from one format to another
+    - translate from one format to another
+- Encode & Transcode may change the quality

 +++